kirun9/CoinBlocksDoors-v2/README.md

-# This plugin is not compatible with newest version of SCP SL
+# This plugin is not compatible with SCP SL v10.2.0
-Due to changes in SCP SL API and lack of time, this plugin will not be updated for newest version of SCP SL
+Due to changes in SCP SL API and lack of time, this plugin will not be updated for newest versions of SCP SL

-﻿# EXILED 2.0 Plugin for SCP SL https://github.com/galaxy119/EXILED
+ # EXILED 2.0 Plugin for SCP SL
+https://github.com/galaxy119/EXILED
  # CoinBlocksDoors
 After inserting a coin into the door (by clicking the `E` button) the door locks.<br>